-The circle that encloses the A is a symbol for the purity of the soul and one’s wholeness.
+The circle that encloses the A is a symbol of the purity of the soul and one’s wholeness.
 Looking at the Celtic Orgham alphabet, we find that the A symbolizes the conifer tree.

 With three lines reaching up to a single point, all enclosed by three circles, the Awen has gained many interpretations over the years.

 The lines can also represent rays of light.
 With this idea, the Awen is a symbol of the triad division of man into spirit, mind, and body.

-The Five-Fold Symbol
+23. The Five-Fold Symbol